 Following a consultation with a bariatric surgeon, the doctor will commonly prepare a “Letter of Necessity” for the candidate’s insurance company.
 This document outlines the necessity for medical intervention.
 The insurance company will make a determination of eligibility based on this information.
 This process is called pre-certification or pre-authorization.
-The time frame involved with this process varies widely among insurance companies.
+The time frame involved in this process varies widely among insurance companies.
 Confirmation of a pre-authorization clears the way to proceed with the surgery.

-Medical financing options are also an alternative for patients that want to take advantage of price breaks available in locations such as Mexico
+Medical financing options are also an alternative for patients that want to take advantage of price breaks available in locations such as Mexico.